ResearchIT/pronto-user-docs/docs/file_transfers/move_your_files_faster.md

 If you have data you need to get to/from another institution, keep the same principles in mind and try to route the transfer over the best path using the fastest network available.

 For example, say you have some data sitting on Pylon storage at Xsede.
 We recommend using a tool like [Globus](globus.md) to move your final results back to [LSS](https://researchit.las.iastate.edu/guides/lss/) for long-term storage.
-When you initiate your transfer, be sure to pick an endpoint like Condodtn (which has a fast network connection to LSS), rather than routing the globus traffic through your desktop connection to LSS.
+When you initiate your transfer, be sure to pick an endpoint like Nova DTN (which has a fast network connection to LSS), rather than routing the globus traffic through your desktop connection to LSS.